Nomad-9/Cloid/README.md

 Cloid
 =====
-Clois is an Android showcase application that interacts with the Azure cloud.
+Cloid is an Android showcase application that interacts with the Azure cloud.

 Specifically, the application supports the following features: